Infant and Children Baptism

 In the Diocese of Wollongong, children need to have been baptised and need to have received the Sacrament of Penance.
 Overwhelmingly, children will also have celebrated their First Holy Communion and, hopefully, have become regular in their attendance at Sunday Mass.
 Children need to be in at least Year 6 at school, generally at an age of 11 or 12.

 On the edge of the Sydney metropolitan, Camden is an historic and iconic town in the state of New South Wales.
 As a result of its rural and agricultural heritage, it is often thought of as the birthplace of the nation’s wealth.

-Over recent decades, however, many parts of Camden have become increasingly urbanised and, notwithstanding its historic character, is a very young parish.
-There are many marriages.
+Over recent decades, however, many parts of Camden have become increasingly urbanised and, notwithstanding its historic character, it is an area with many young families that is full of youth and vitality.
+There are many weddings.

 Couples aspiring to be married in the parish need to come to Mass on a Saturday evening or a Sunday and collect a marriage information pack.
 The enclosed information will summarise the conditions attached with being married in the Catholic Church and in our own parish.

 If after having read this information, the bride and groom are agreeable and happy to continue, then they are most welcome to ring the presbytery for an interview with one of the priests to book in the wedding details.
 It ought to be noted, though, that secular and worldly pop music are not permitted in our sacred ceremonies.